biopython/biopython.github.io/wiki/BioGeography.md

 Work Plan
 ---------

+Note: all major functions are being placed in the file geogUtils.py for the moment.
+Also, the immediate goal is to just get everything basically working, so details of where to put various functions, what to call them, etc. are being left for later.

+Code usage: For a few things, an entire necessary function already exists (e.g. for reading a shapefile), and re-inventing the wheel seems pointless.
+In most cases the material used appears to be open source (e.g. previous Google Summer of Code).
+For a few short code snippets found online in various places I am less sure.
+In all cases I am noting the source and when finalizing this project I will go back and determine if the stuff is considered copyright, and if so email the authors for permission to use.

 ### May, week 1: Functions to read locality data and place points in geographic regions (Tasks 1-2)

 -   Function: readshpfile